 CLS1314 New Testament Survey

-An introduction to the background, content, and criticism of the New Testament (NT).
-This course covers the Gospels, Acts, the epistles, general and Pauline, and Revelation.
+An introduction to the background, content, careful examination and interpretation of the New Testament.

 Life and Thought